cjgsongsong/cs199aclthesis/README.md

 # *On Approximation of the General Poset Cover Problem*

-This repository contains all the codes used in and results generated from the empirical assessments of the two approximation algorithms studied by Kaizz Angeles and CJ Songsong for their undergraduate thesis under the advisory of Ivy Ordanel.
+This repository contains all the codes used in the empirical assessments of the two approximation algorithms studied by Kaizz Angeles and CJ Songsong for their undergraduate thesis under the advisory of Ivy Ordanel.
+Results generated are accessible via [https://bit.ly/OnApproxFiles](https://bit.ly/OnApproxFiles).
+Manuscript is available on [https:/bit.ly/OnApproxManuscript](https://bit.ly/OnApproxManuscript).

 ## Installation